Military Pro Bono Project

 Veterans Claims Assistance Network

-Other ABA Initiatives for Military Personnel and Veterans
+Other ABA Entities and Initiatives for Military Personnel and Veterans

 Military Legal Professional Transition Toolkit

-First developed by the ABA Government and Public Sector Lawyers Division, and recently expanded with involvement by the LAMP Committee and volunteers from the Nestle corporate legal department and White and Case law firm, the Toolkit provides educational information and resources for military attorneys and paralegals who are transitioning from the military into civilian practice.
-The Toolkit development group sponsored a networking reception in Washington, DC, in November 2017 with the Military Spouse JD Network, and it maintains a LinkedIn networking group.
-The Toolkit is available at http://ambar.org/VetsLegalNetwork.
+First developed by the ABA Government and Public Sector Lawyers Division, and expanded with involvement by the LAMP Committee and other volunteers, the Toolkit provides educational information and resources for military attorneys and paralegals who are transitioning from the military into civilian practice.
+This is available at http://ambar.org/jagstocivilian.

 Homeless Veterans Justice Initiative

 Operated by the Commission on Homelessness and Poverty, the Homeless Veterans Justice Initiative works with the VA to address veteran homelessness by fostering replication of Veterans Treatment Courts, supporting the Veterans Justice Outreach Initiative, and removing barriers to housing and self-sufficiency by addressing child support arrears.
 The Initiative has also worked to advance ABA policy related to Veterans Treatment Courts.
 Get involved and learn more.

 Operated by the Section of Taxation, the Adopt-A-Base program is a partnership of the Section, the armed forces, and the IRS to provide training to military VITA volunteers on bases across the country.
 The military VITA volunteers are servicemembers who prepare returns for other service members and their families.
 As part of the Section's commitment to pro bono services for our service members, the Section works to recruit law firms or groups of individuals to adopt a local base to provide this important tax training.
 Learn more.